Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 - Size on disk only consists of the files that were pulled.
 There is no .git folder becoming more and more bloated as versions are added.
 - Pulling files piecemeal for an area or areas is relatively easy.
 The main benefit is how easy it would be to pull resources for a given area, like batch or keyvault.
 Most areas took under 5 seconds to pull but there were outliers.
 For example, Storage was the worst offender taking about 7 seconds to pull on corpnet, 15 seconds from Seattle and 50 seconds from Australia.
-- Very extensive versioning capabilities due to manual nature
+- Extremely easy to avoid conflicts, don't need to worry about storage/endless expansion with a storage blob.
-- Accessible through basic REST API
+- Accessible through basic REST API.
+- Much fewer moving parts.
+It's possible to get into a conflict with the git repo, but not when individually uploading blobs.
+- Given rest API nature of this, possibly implement thin client in go to generate platform specific runners.

 #### Disadvantages of `Blob Storage`

 - Distance matters – Pulling everything from a machine on corpnet was relatively cheap but pulling the same files from Australia was 2-3x longer pulling from Redmond.
 - Permissions would be a problem - Git on one side, corpnet on the other.
 For internal developers this is less problematic but external contributors I have no idea how’d we get around this.
 - A single azcopy call isn’t terrible, even if you’re pulling an entire Assets repository (in the US), however the more azcopy calls, the longer it would take to sync.
 For example, pulling all the assets on my home connection took 50 seconds but if I pulled them an sdk/<area> at a time it took 4 minutes and 13 seconds.
 - Extensive local scripting necessary to handle upload/download.
   - We would need to locally zip and upload.
 Individual file download is _far_ too enefficient, but a single snapshotted blob could definitely work.
-  - Virtuall the same conflicts for download and unzip
+  - Virtually the same conflicts for download and unzip
 - No publically available UI to browse recordings at rest and recorded
 - A native level unzip/zip operation is extremely heavy for larger recordings folders
   - An example of this is the storage service, where we have upwards of half a gigabyte of data present.
 This is an enormous tax to zip and unzip with each push/pull.
-- The storage is not geolocated
+- The storage is not geolocated, though geo replication be set for as many as _all_ regions supported by azure.
 - There is no concept of "history".
-It's all point in time
+It's all point in time.

 ### `Pulling a zipfile of the repository`

 #### Overall evaluation of `Pulling a zipfile of the repository`

-- While it is possible to download a zipfile of a GIT repository it’s not very practical.
+While it is possible to download a zipfile of a GIT repository it’s not very practical.
 Downloading the zip is only slightly faster than just syncing the repository but the unpacking of the zip that makes this a non-starter.
 For example: On my Surface Laptop 2, taking zipfile of azure-sdk-for-net and using powershell’s Expand-Archive took 8:07 to unpack.
 Using System.IO.Compression.ZipFile’s ExtractToDirectory took 5:06 to unpack.
 The decompression times alone were enough to end this investigation but even if that could be rectified the result would effectively be a read-only copy of the repository.

 ### But if we already HAVE a problem with ever expanding git repos, why does an external repo help us?